tuchaVshortah/tetris/README.md

     3. run "make" command in root of the project

-    4. it will produce a binary file name "tetris"
+    4. it will produce a binary file name "sfml-tetris"

+    5. create "fonts" directory at the root of the project

+    6. insert a "font.ttf" file in the directory (if the name of your font is different rename it to "font.ttf")

+    7. create "audio" directory in the root of the project

+    8. insert a "music.wav" file in the directory(if the name of your music is different rename it to "music.wav")

-Now you are able to "play" tetris -> launch "tetris".
+Now you are able to "play" tetris -> launch "sfml-tetris".

 Hotkeys: